UltimateCC/extension/README.md

 Send captions to OBS using obs-websocket, it would allow captions on Twitch VODs, but only in one language

-##### Warn user if extension is not installed
-Dashboard warning when extension is not installed

 ##### Setting to stop recording voice when stream ends
 Stop listening for speech at end of stream to avoid captions running when unnecessary